What is Autism?

 For many children, symptoms improve with treatment and with age.
 Children whose language skills regress early in life—before the age of 3—appear to have a higher than normal risk of developing epilepsy or seizure-like brain activity.
 During adolescence, some children with an ASD may become depressed or experience behavioral problems, and their treatment may need some modification as they transition to adulthood.
 People with an ASD usually continue to need services and supports as they get older, but many are able to work successfully and live independently or within a supportive environment.

-There is no cure for ASDs.
-Therapies and behavioral interventions are designed to remedy specific symptoms and can bring about substantial improvement.
-The ideal treatment plan coordinates therapies and interventions that meet the specific needs of individual children.
+There is no specific cure for ASDs.
+Some therapies and behavioural interventions are specifically designed to reduce the symptoms and can bring about substantial improvement.
+The ideal treatment plan includes therapies and interventions that meet the particular needs of individual children with autism.
 Most health care professionals agree that early diagnosis and interventions can contribute to improved behavioural symptoms.
 To get the best treatment meet the best child neurologist in Gurgaon in the name of Dr. Rakesh Jain.